ciderapp/CiderUWP-BugTracker/README.md

-# CiderUWP-BugTracker
-Quick bugtracker for use with Cider 2.x UWP, DO NOT FILE ELECTRON RELATED RELEASE BUGS HERE.

-# NOTICE
+# READ ME BEFORE MAKING ISSUES
-Cider-UWP has been abandoned in favor of Cider-Fujisan.
-This is coming to the Microsoft Store soon, but current builds can be found in the alpha/beta donator channels.
+Cider-UWP & Cider-Fujisan have been abandoned in favor of Cider-Sabiiro.
+Please update your clients and if the issue persists you can submit requests [here](https://github.com/ciderapp/Sabiiro-BugTracker/issues).